“What do you want for breakfast?”

 , I have completely given up, so dinner is what the children want.
 It has oven chips and lots of tomato sauce involved.

 After dinner I patiently persuade the children that they are, contrary to their firmly expressed opinions, tired and they need to go to bed.

 After lengthy negotiations they are in bed and I cast an eye over the house.
 It looks like it has been trashed by Santa’s bad elves.
-Bits of toys and clothes are everywhere; the TV is blaring away to an uninterested dog snoring on a couch.
-The table looks like breakfast all over again but with tomato sauce.
+Bits of toys and clothes are everywhere; the TV is blaring at an uninterested dog that is sprawled on a couch snoring gently.
+The table looks like breakfast all over again but with added tomato sauce.

 Rosie’s apartment looks like this.

-The next day I have a flight checker website up on one of my computer screens.
+The next day I sit at my desk with a flight checker website up on one of my computer screens.
 It follows Rosie’s flight from the south of France to Edinburgh.
 I turn away from the work on the other screen to watch a tiny icon inch so very slowly closer and closer.
 I miss Rosie.
 I miss sharing parental duties.
 I miss being able to say “ask your mother.”
 I miss my toys.
 She took the best camera kit with her leaving me the second best stuff.
 Mostly I just miss her for being herself.